ladybug-tools/ladybug/README.md

 ### Derivative Work
 Ladybug is a derivative work of the following software projects:

-[ladybug-geometry](https://github.com/ladybug-tools/ladybug-geometry) for vector math calculation.
+[ladybug-geometry](https://github.com/ladybug-tools/ladybug-geometry) For vector Math calculation.
 Available under GNU GPL.

-[PVLib-python](https://github.com/pvlib/pvlib-python) for solar irradiance calculations.
+[PVLib-python](https://github.com/pvlib/pvlib-python) For solar irradiance calculations.
 Available under BSD 3-clause.

 Applicable copyright notices for these works can be found within the relevant .py files.